lindes/vrptools/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+If you have reason to need a different license, please contact me.
+It's possible that I could accomodate that, especially for other free-software licenses.

 Example commands:
 -----------------

-To get a bit of information about a file:
+To get a bit of information about a file (note: add a `-v` option before filename to get (much) more verbose output):

     ./cineinfo myfile.cine